 Another point made by the army is: “A factor that determines the extent to which alertness and performance are impacted by sleep loss is individual differences in sensitivity and resistance to the effects of sleep loss.
 No one can maintain alertness and performance indefinitely without sleep, but some individuals are more impacted by sleep loss than others.
 Individual differences are determined by both genetics and sleep history or habitual sleep.”

 The Army is clear about who is in charge: “Planning for sleep is a leader [Parent] competency.”
 And “Effective leaders [Parents] consider sleep an item of logistical resupply like water, food, fuel, and ammunition.”
 And “Think of sleep as an item of as an item of logistical resupply, like beans, bullets, and plan accordingly.”

 Parents would like to have a plan that guarantees healthy sleep for their child, like a tested recipe guarantees a sweet cupcake.
-Unfortunately, there is not one plan that fits all families.
-The principles discussed in Blog Posts 1 through 13 have to be adapted to specific individual, cultural, and family circumstances, or what the Army calls “mission constraints.”
+Unfortunately, there is no one example of sleep advice that fits all families.
+The principles discussed in child sleep Blog Posts 1 through 13 have to be adapted to specific individual, cultural, and family circumstances, or what the Army calls “mission constraints.”
 There are three areas that will impact the sleep plan that you will design to fit your specific needs:

 Twin studies show that there are genetically based individual differences among children at any given age regarding naps, bedtimes, and sleep duration.

 Between individuals, there are genetic differences regarding how they react to specific environmental events.
 An environmental event might be a short sleep duration or a parenting factor.
 Here are two examples: